jonnonz1/nz-statute-book/acts/public/1956/government-superannuation-fund-act-1956.md

   (c) the name and address of the person to whom all correspondence from the members should be sent.
 (1A) The annual report must also include (in addition to any other requirements)— (a) a statement of responsibility for the financial statements of the Fund, signed by the chairperson of the board and the chief executive of the Authority (if any); and
-  (b) an analysis and explanation of the performance of the Fund over that financial year, including a comparison with the Authority's expectations about the performance of the Fund that were set out in the statement of intent relating to that financial year; and
+  (b) an analysis and explanation of the performance of the Fund over that financial year, including a comparison with the Authority's expectations about the performance of the Fund that were set out in the forecast financial statements relating to that financial year; and
   (c) a statement of the investment policies, standards, and procedures for the Fund established by the Authority under section 15L; and
   (d) a statement, signed by the chairperson of the board and the chief executive of the Authority (if any), certifying whether or not the investment policies, standards, and procedures for the Fund have been complied with throughout that financial year; and
   (e) a schedule of—